 aust_prov_id identifies the provider of the authentication system, as specified in Table 6-18.
-In case aust_prov_id equals to 1, there is no provider.
+In case aust_prov_id equal to 1, there is no provider.
 This mode can be used to create the message digest only by using the method identified by aust_hash_type.
+Decoders conforming to this version of this Specification shall ignore authentication start syntax structures that contain reserved values of aust_prov_id.